About Us

 With considerable effort, hard work, and the philanthropic investment of others, we were able to incorporate Bowden Pillars Future as a charitable community benefit society in December 2022, and get our keys to the site in May 2023.

-Julia Davies and We have the Power led the acquisition of Bowden Pillars Farm, supported by philanthropic loans and donations from many other local people and philanthropists from further afield.
+A substantial loan arranged through Julia Davies and We have the Power led the acquisition of Bowden Pillars Farm, supported by philanthropic loans and donations mainly from local people.
 They all share a passion for restoring land to nature and people.

 Bowden Pillars Future Board Directors